-Our audit of the Virginia's A. L. Philpott Manufacturing Extension Partnership for the year ended June 30, 2001, found:
+Our audit of Virginia's A.L.
+Philpott Manufacturing Extension Partnership for the fiscal year ended June 30, 2002, and the six-month period ended December 31, 2002, found:

-- proper recording and reporting of transactions, in all material respects, in the accounting system of its fiscal agent; - no internal control matters that we consider to be material weaknesses; and - no instances of noncompliance required to be reported.
+- proper recording and reporting of transactions, in all material respects, in the accounting system of its fiscal agent; - no material weaknesses in internal control; and - no instances of noncompliance required to be reported under Government Auditing Standards.